kgrid/kgrid-site/docs/integrator/activator.md

 }
 ```

- ## Configuring the Remote Runtime
+#### Configuring the Remote Runtime

- These settings apply to the Node.js runtime environment
+These settings apply to the Node.js runtime environment communicating with the proxy adapter in the KGrid Activator.
+More details on the communication message format, please refer to the documentation of the activator and the proxy adapter.

  **Adapter Location**

  This property has to point to the adapter that the remote environment will register with and be used in

  `KGRID_ADAPTER_PROXY_URL = http://path-to-adapter`

 **Self Location**

-This has to point to the public url that can be used to access this runtime environment
+This has to point to the public URL that can be used to access this runtime environment

 `ENVIRONMENT_SELF_URL = http://path-to-this-runtime`